dayton-outar/shillings/docs/README.md

 _Buffet's performance checklist_ is a scorecard of the company to which the stock is associated.
 It scores a company on its _durable competitive advantage_.

+The unique selling propositions will be delivered according to our [UX design philosophy](./EXPERIENCE/).

 ### Strategy

 The strategy to bring awareness to the product involves practicing the philosophy of using the _smallest viable market_ to develop the product while in its infancy stage (beta phase).
 The members chosen for the _smallest viable market_ will include about 7 investors that are described in the 4 different buyer personas explained in the [value proposition](./MARKETING/VALUE.md#investors).
 These members are expected to be part of a wider social network of investors to which they will share their experience.
 It's pretty much a grassroots approach.